Santa’s Private Reserve Ale by Rogue Ales brewed in

 end, the company has worked closely with celebrated chefs such as Iron

-Chef's Masaharu Morimoto, brewing industry experts like Jack Eckhardt
+Chef's Masaharu Morimoto, brewing industry experts like the late Jack Eckhardt

 and restaurateurs in crafting signature beers, educating consumers on